G-Research/ParquetSharp/README.md

 ### Row-oriented API

 The row-oriented API offers a convenient way to abstract the column-oriented nature of Parquet files at the expense of memory, speed and flexibility.
-It lets one write a whole row in a single call, often resulting in more readable code:
+It lets one write a whole row in a single call, often resulting in more readable code.

 ```csharp
 var timestamps = new DateTime[] { /* ... */ };